-- 83. We will ensure that assets, including capital additions, are recorded in line with the FReM and the Board's accounting policies, and have been accounted for appropriately.
-This will include looking to ensure there is professional advice and appropriate assurance over any impact of COVID-19. - 84.
-We will review asset valuations and ensure that the Board has completed a recent assessment for impairment across its estate.
-We will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK).
-We will review the valuation report for 2020/21 and consider the assumptions used by the valuer against external sources of evidence.
+83. We will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK).
+We will review the valuation report for 2021/22 and consider the assumptions used by the valuer against external sources of evidence.
 In addition, we will consider the scope of the valuer's work and the information provided to the valuer for completeness.